Vain elämää: Vain elämää – Kausi 2

 At the end of the series 2, a compilation album Vain elämää – Kausi 2 was released WEA / Warner Music containing 21 tracks.
 The album topped the Finnish Albums Chart.

 Vain elämää – Kausi 2 jatkuu

 Due to its popularity, a new compilation album was released in December 2013 titled Vain elämää – Kausi 2 jatkuu (meaning Vain elämää season 2 continues) on WEA / Warner Music.
 The album reached number 2 on the Finnish Albums Chart.

 Season 3 (2014)

 Nelonen ran a third season that aired from 19 September to 7 November 2014.
-The artists participating in the third season are Samuli Edelmann, Elastinen, Paula Koivuniemi, Vesa-Matti Loiri, Jenni Vartiainen, Paula Vesala, Toni Wirtanen.
+The artists participating in the third season are Samuli Edelmann, Elastinen, Paula Koivuniemi, Vesa-Matti Loiri, Jenni Vartiainen, Paula Vesala and Toni Wirtanen.

 Performances

 Season 4 (2015)

 A fourth season began on Nelonen on 18 September 2015.
-The artists participating in the fourth season are Vicky Rosti, VilleGalle, Maija Vilkkumaa, Anssi Kela, Sanni, Pave Maijanen, and Antti Tuisku.
+The artists participating in the fourth season are Vicky Rosti, VilleGalle, Maija Vilkkumaa, Anssi Kela, Sanni, Pave Maijanen and Antti Tuisku.